 Sharing is caring!

 Musicians from the Wichita Symphony have partnered with Wichita Park & Recreation to bring you a FREE, family-friendly, all-ages event called Playing Across the Parks, and everyone is welcome.
-Musicians will play at different parks throughout the city on May 3rd.
+Musicians will play on April 25, 2026.
 Enjoy beautiful music with the entire family while you relax outdoors.
-Venture to one of the six featured parks across Wichita to hear local talent.

-You will be mesmerized by the Symphony musicians performing their music.
+You will be mesmerized by the Symphony musicians performing.
 This truly unique experience is one you don’t want to miss, and it’s FREE!!
 Pack a picnic, sit back, and relax.

 Playing Across The Parks in Wichita